jatinnxn/ProdigyInfotech-Task-1/README.md

 ## Dataset

-The dataset used for this task is <a href="https://github.com/kindo-tk/PRODIGY_DS_01/blob/main/worldpopulationdata.csv">world_population_dataset</a>.
-This dataset contains records of population from the year 2001 to 2022.
+The dataset used for this task is uploaded.This dataset contains records of population from the year 2001 to 2022.

 ## Tools and Libraries used
 - Jupyter notebook